 Well, the short answer is yes; remote work is more and more popular.
 It opens a world of opportunities for both employees and employers.
 But wait, aren’t remote workers more volatile than in-office talent?

 That depends on your approach as a company.
-More and more people want the possibility to work from home full-time or on occasion because it provides them with a better work-life balance.
-In addition, millennials don’t like wasting time in an office when they could do their part from a more comfortable environment.
+More and more people want the possibility to work from home full-time or, on occasion because it provides them with a better work-life balance.
+Also, millennials don’t like wasting time in an office when they could do their part from a more comfortable environment.

 As such, companies must learn to compromise when it comes to the work schedule (where it is possible).
 This means shifting the focus to a goal-oriented approach, where employees are free to use their time as they please, as long as they deliver the wanted results in the established time frame.